Anti-Oppression Curriculum Initiative

 Active Resistance

-Many forms of oppression are deeply engrained in the history and modern-day practice of health care, as well as in medical education itself.
+Actively challenge and counter the tenets of many forms of oppression that are deeply engrained in the history and modern-day practice of health care, as well as medical education itself.

 We have gathered a diverse team to begin the challenging work of critically questioning and advancing our curriculum, processes, and policies to move towards equity and anti-oppression throughout our medical school.